Rajat-R-Bapuri/DSP-Lab-Android-Demos/OpenCV/README.md

 Step 2.
 Unzip the OpenCV library.

+> (The documentation for OpenCV is available in the following path: OpenCV-android-sdk/sdk/java/javadoc/index.html.)

 Step 3.
 Create a new project in Android Studio using this [guide](../README.MD).

 Step 4.
 Import the OpenCV module: File --> New --> Import Module